 Some additional cases are scheduled for trial during the remainder of 2001 against U.S. cigarette manufacturers and manufacturers of smokeless tobacco products.
 Various trials are also scheduled for 2002 and beyond.
-These trials include a consolidated trial of the cases brought by approximately 1,250 West Virginia smokers or users of smokeless tobacco products that is scheduled to begin during March of 2002.
+These trials include a consolidated trial of the cases brought by approximately 1,250 West Virginia smokers or users of smokeless tobacco products that is scheduled to begin during March 2002.
 Lorillard is a defendant in some of the cases set for trial, including the consolidated West Virginia trial.
 The trial dates are subject to change.
-The California Attorney General has filed an amicus brief with the Supreme Court that supports the position of the plaintiffs in these suits.

 The California Supreme Court is reviewing decisions by the California Court of Appeals as to whether a California statute bars claims against cigarette manufacturers if the claims accrued between 1988 and 1998.
-The California Attorney General has filed an amicus brief with the Supreme Court that supports the position of the plaintiffs in these suits.
+Several cases against cigarette manufacturers, including Lorillard, have been dismissed based on application of the statute in question.

 Flight Attendant Cases.
-There are approximately 2,900 cases pending in the Circuit Court of Dade County, Florida against Lorillard and three other U.S. cigarette manufacturers in which the plaintiffs are present or former flight attendants, or the estates of deceased flight attendants, who allege injury as a result of exposure to environmental tobacco smoke in aircraft cabins.
+There are approximately 2,900 cases pending in the Circuit Court of Dade County, Florida against Lorillard and three other U.S. cigarette manufacturers in which the plaintiffs are present or former flight attendants, or the estates of deceased flight attendants, who allege injury as a result of exposure to environmental tobacco smoke in the aircraft cabin.
 Loews is not a defendant in any of the flight attendant cases.